All employers have a legal obligation to ensure the health, safety and welfare of their employees so far as reasonably practicable.

 The risks posed by COVID-19 are unprecedented and this has been a challenge for many organisations as they assess and plan for their return to work.
 Considering these issues, asking an expert third-party to review risk assessments may have several benefits:

 Tim Coolican, partner, and Lorna Kenyon, solicitor, at Anthony Collins Solicitors LLP

 Getting back to “normal” while adhering to the Government’s COVID Secure guidelines is no easy task.
 RoSPA can help to provide reassurance to you and your organisation by reviewing your risk assessments.

-Check out our COVID-19 Back-to-Work Review, which we’re delivering at cost price to give you peace of mind.
+Check out our COVID-19 Back-to-Work Review, which we’re delivering to give you peace of mind.